Almond Butter Oatmeal Cookies

 I can’t believe I’m THIS excited to share these Almond Butter Oatmeal Cookies with you!
 They’re so simple, yet absolutely perfect.

-You know I love healthier cookie recipes, like my chocolate avocado cookies and these flourless almond butter chocolate chip cookies, but these almond butter cookies take the cake!
+You know I love healthier cookie recipes, like my chocolate avocado cookies and these flourless chocolate chip cookies, but these almond butter cookies take the cake!

 They can easily be customized to your liking, and they’re only in the oven for 10 minutes, so they’re truly the ideal cookie for when a sugar craving strikes.